 Laurence Allen Elder, known commonly as Larry Elder or the “Sage of South Central,” is an African American lawyer, conservative political columnist, and media personality.
 He is a libertarian-wing Republican and advocates for a variety of causes, spanning from domestic issues to economics and foreign policy.
-Elder is best known for his talk radio program, The Larry Elder Show, which ran from 2010 to 2014 in Los Angeles, California.
+Elder is best known for his talk radio program, The Larry Elder Show, which originally ran from 2010 to 2014 in Los Angeles, California.
 In April of 2016, The Larry Elder Show became a nationwide program as a syndicate of Salem Communications.

 Larry Elder was born and raised in the South Central area of Los Angeles, California.
 His parents, Randolph and Viola Elder, were hard-working but poor due to a lack of formal education.
 In 1974 Elder earned his undergraduate degree in political science from Brown University in Providence, Rhode Island.
 Three years later, he earned his J.D. from the University of Michigan Law School in Ann Arbor, Michigan.
 Upon graduation, Elder began practicing law for a firm based in Cleveland, Ohio.
 In 1980 only three years after graduating from law school, Elder formed his own firm in Cleveland, Larry A. Elder and Associates.

 Depending on the source, Larry Elder is described as a libertarian, a conservative, a Republican, or all three.
-On social issues, Elder is quite progressive, supporting LGBT rights and same-sex marriage.
+On social issues, Elder is progressive, supporting LGBT rights and same-sex marriage.
 He is also progressive when it comes to criminal justice reform, drug laws, and the policing and sentencing that go with non-violent crimes.
 Elder identifies as a Republican due to his fiscally conservative stances on economics and his support for strong U.S. foreign policy, including support for Israel.
 In his own words, Elder has described himself as philosophically libertarian but Republican by party preference.

 Elder has two brothers, one of which, Kirk Elder, received a congressional gold medal alongside Larry Elder in 2013 on their father’s behalf.
 In the field of community work, Larry Elder started the nonprofit Larry Elder Charities, which has the stated goal of supporting the efforts of those in underprivileged circumstances to find self-help solutions.